ICI3D/MMED/preparation/index.md

 title: Preparation
 subtitle: Preparation for the Clinic
 alerttype: success
-alertmsg: Please prepare for the Clinic by completing the following tasks. <b>You will need to be logged into your GitHub account to access some of the materials linked below.</b>
+alertmsg: The information below is relevant to the 2026 participants.
+Please prepare for the Clinic by completing the following tasks. <b>You will need to be logged into your GitHub account to access some of the materials linked below.</b>
 ---

 ### 1. Poster preparation